kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/how-to.md

 (next section) or Prometheus (experimental - see [#433](https://github.com/kubernetes-sigs/multi-tenancy/issues/433)).

+Our [best practices guide](best-practices.md#health) can help you use these metrics to ensure that HNC stays healthy.

 |Metric                                                |Description   |
 |:---------------------------------------------------- |:-------------|
 | `hnc/namespace_conditions`                           | The number of namespaces affected by [conditions](concepts.md#admin-conditions), tagged by the condition code and whether or not the conditions are critical or not |